shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 	![](../media/lab-07/2712025(69).png)

 3. You will be navigated to **Build your first report screen**.
-There will be options to build report using excel, csv, enter data manually or to pick a published semantic model.
+There will be options to build reports using Excel or CSV, enter data manually or pick a published semantic model.
 We have created a semantic model in the previous labs.
 Let’s use that.
 Select **Pick a published semantic model** option.

 	![](../media/lab-07/image011.jpg)